Suri Sadar subdivision: Overview

 Starting in its northern parts with the Brahmani-Mayurakshi Basin, a sub-micro physiographic region occupying the area between the Brahmani in the north and the Mayurakshi in the south, Suri Sadar subdivision merges with the Suri-Bolpur Plain, another sub-micro physiographic region that covers the interfluves of the Mayurakshi and the Ajay.
 The plain area exhibits somewhat upland topography sloping from north-west to south-east.
 The western part of the subdivision forms the Bakreswar Uplands, an extension of the plateau region of Santhal Parganas.
 The undulating area rises to high ridges on the western boundary with Jharkhand.

 Geography

 Subdivisions

 Birbhum district is divided into the following administrative subdivisions:

 Administrative units

-Suri Sadar subdivision has 9 police stations, 7 community development blocks, 7 panchayat samitis, 62 gram panchayats, 1092 mouzas, 952 inhabited villages, 3 municipalities and 4 census towns.
+Suri Sadar subdivision has 9 police stations, 7 community development blocks, 7 panchayat samitis, 62 gram panchayats, 1092 mouzas, 951 inhabited villages, 3 municipalities and 5 census towns.
 The municipalities are: Suri, Sainthia and Dubrajpur.
-The census towns are: Karidhya, Kalipur, Ahmedpur and Rajnagar.
+The census towns are: Karidhya, Kalipur, Ahmedpur,Tantipara and Rajnagar.
 The subdivision has its headquarters at Suri.